-Section Coordinator: James Overland
+Section Coordinator: James E. Overland

 Pacific Marine Environmental Laboratory, Seattle, WA, USA

 November 21, 2013

 The Atmosphere section includes reports on Air Temperature, Cloud Cover and Surface Radiation, Ozone, UV Radiation and Black carbon (soot).
 Surface Radiation and Black Carbon are new topics that appear for the first time in the Arctic Report Card.

 The Arctic atmosphere showed considerable spatial and seasonal variability during the period from fall 2012 through summer 2013.
 For January-August 2013, air temperatures in the Arctic relaxed from the high extremes seen during the last five years, but remained warmer than all but one year since the beginning of the 20th century.

 Fall 2012 was anomalously warm over the Arctic Ocean and adjacent lands after the record sea ice loss in summer 2012.
 Spring 2013 temperatures were cooler than normal in North America and Greenland, and warmer than average in Eurasia, leading to record early snow loss in Eurasia.
 Except for Alaska, air temperatures in summer were anomalously low across most of the Arctic, consistent with more sea ice and less melting at the surface of the Greenland ice sheet than occurred in the extraordinary summer of 2012.
 Increased summer cloud cover and its effect on surface radiation had an overall cooling effect, and may have contributed to the larger sea ice extent in 2013.